cfsengineering/CEASIOMpy/ceasiompy/PyAVL/README.md

 ## Analyses

-`PyAVL` computes the aerodynamic coefficients of an aircraft for a given aeromap and write the results in a CPACS file.
+`PyAVL` computes the aerodynamic coefficients of an aircraft for a given aeromap and writes the results in a CPACS file.
 It calculates the total forces on the aircraft, the forces on individual surfaces, the forces on wing strips, and the forces on each panel.
 The stability derivatives can also be computed.

 ## Outputs